Crownthirst/Learning-Journey/README.md

 ### Programming

-Continuos learning and practice with Python, R and SQL
+Continuous learning and practice with Python, R and SQL